MechanicalRabbit/DataKnots.jl/doc/src/knots.md

 ### Exporting via Table.jl Interface

-Exporting a knot via `Tables.jl` interface will work if the top level object is a table.
-Unfortunately, there is no way know in advance since `Tables.istable` returns `true` for almost everything.
+When a knot has a tabular form, it can be exported via `Tables.jl`.

-An array of named tuples will be treated as a table.
+This is the case when a `DataKnot` wraps a vector of named tuples.

     table = convert(DataKnot, [(x="A", y=1.0), (x="B", y=2.0)])